Future stability of the FLRW spacetime for a large class of perfect fluids: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Prof. Todd A. Oliynyk for helpful discussions.
-The first author thanks Prof. Uwe Brauer for his useful comments and is partially supported by the China Postdoctoral Science Foundation Grant under the grant No. 2018M641054.
+The first author thanks Prof. Uwe Brauer for his useful comments and is partially supported by the China Postdoctoral Science Foundation Grant under the grant No. 2018M641054, the Fundamental Research Funds for the Central Universities, HUST: 5003011036 and the National Natural Science Foundation of China (NSFC) under the grant No. 11971503.
 The second author is grateful to the financial support from Monash University during his stay, and is partially supported by the National Natural Science Foundation of China (NSFC) under the grant Nos.
-11701517,11871212.
+12071435,11701517,11871212, the Natural Science Foundation of Zhejiang Province under the granr No. LY20A010026 and the Fundamental Research Funds of Zhejiang Sci-Tech University under the grant No. 2020Q037.
+We also thank the referee for their comments and criticisms, which have served to improve the content and exposition of this article.